 Do the same for the other sleeve.
 Turn the whole shirt right-side-out, and admire your work.

+Now back to what made this a DIY bee costume.
 To paint the bee stripes, put some wax paper in the middle of the shirt (this keeps the paint from bleeding through).
 Use masking tape to make 1 inch stripes and paint with soft matte fabric paint.
 Wait for the paint to dry and then heat set the it (usually ironing) and you are good to go.

 Now, I know I’m a little bias, but isn’t she the cutest thing you have ever seen?!